debradley/react-parcel-boilerplate/README.md

 Parcel builds the CSS and inserts a `link` in the generated HTML, but doesn't let you add an `media` attribute to it.

-GitHub Pages only works if the index.html is in the project root or a docs folder; You can pass the `-d` flag to parcel to change its output directory.
+You can pass the `-d` flag to parcel to change its output directory.

 Most tools allow an optional `.json` suffix on their config files (which makes editors happy), but babel and browserlist don't (though babel 7 will allow .babelrc.js).
 Both of these files can be embedded in package.json, however, which lets your editor do syntax checking, though I'm not sure if it's otherwise better or worse than putting it in a separate file.